aleleio/teambuilding-games/games/cursive-with-your-butt.md

 # Cursive with your Butt

 ## Description
 Ask the group, "Who in this group thinks they can dance well?"
-Have them sit down.\nAsk the group, "Who can dance pretty well or at least keep a good rhythm?"
-Have them sit down. \n\nThe people who are still standing will be learning how to dance a bit.
-The people, who are sitting down will help keep the beat by clapping their hands. \n\nAsk the standing participants to bend their knees a little bit \nFeel the rhythm and bounce a little to the beat \nShake your arms to keep them loose \nStick your butt out a little bit and... \nSign your name in cursive with your butt
+Have them sit down.
+Ask the group, "Who can dance pretty well or at least keep a good rhythm?"
+Have them sit down.

+The people who are still standing will be learning how to dance a bit.
+The people, who are sitting down will help keep the beat by clapping their hands.

+Ask the standing participants to bend their knees a little bit Feel the rhythm and bounce a little to the beat
+Shake your arms to keep them loose
+Stick your butt out a little bit and...
+Sign your name in cursive with your butt

 ## Description
+Alternatives:
-Alternatives: \n  Sign your name vertically \n  Sign your name horizontally \n  Try a new font
+  Sign your name vertically
+  Sign your name horizontally
+  Try a new font